-On the Anniversary of Laura Wright’s General Hospital Hospital Debut, a Tribute to the Emmy Winner’s Accomplishments — and a Look Back at *All* of the Carlys’ Exploits
+On Laura Wright’s General Hospital Anniversary, a Tribute to the Emmy Winner — Plus, a Look Back at *All* of the Carlys’ Exploits

 On November 4, 2005, the soap vet laid claim to what just may be the role of her career.